CurvNet: Latent Contour Representation and Iterative Data Engine for Curvature Angle Estimation: Methodology

 The architecture of our framework is illustrated in Fig.~\ref{page3fig3}.
 Given our private Spinal2023 dataset, we first train Stable Diffusion~\cite{rombach2022high} to generate vast spinal X-ray images.
 Specifically, the generation starts from the original pixel space, undergoing diffusion.
 The textual condition and pixel features are then fed into the latent space, where cross-attention modules produce the final output.

 Also, we use Spinal2023 to train an initial model of spinal contour detection network.
 This network adopts ResNet50 \cite{he2016deep} as backbone, and uses feature pyramid network (FPN) \cite{lin2017feature} to extract multi-scale features.
-Then, it uses regression and classification branches to predict LRA coefficients and positive anchor boxes, respectively.
+Then, it uses regression and classification branches to predict latent contour representation and positive anchor boxes, respectively.
 In both branches, sparse and dense assignments are combined to improve the detection performance.
-Finally, we select LRA coefficients corresponding to positive anchor boxes to reconstruct spinal segment contours.
+Finally, we select latent contour coefficients corresponding to positive anchor boxes to reconstruct spinal segment contours.

 The data engine integrates a loop with a screening mechanism.
 The screening process encompasses pixel-level privacy checks, sample-level legality reviews, and segment-level quality assessments.
 At each iteration, spine contour detection network is fine-tuned using current data, and its trained model is further used for pseudo-labeling so as to update the data and annotations.